-There are several different methods for eradication termites depending on the type of property and infestation that you have.
+There are several different methods for performing termite removal depending on the type of property and infestation that you have.
 Please see our Termites page for explanations of the different methods for keeping your home safe from termites.

-Are your chemicals safe for my children to be around?
+Are your Control chemicals safe for my children to be around?

-Yes, we use chemicals that are of low toxicity to humans and they are applied in such a way that reduces the amount of over spray.
-In Kitchen cupboards we use a gel rather than spray.
+Yes, we use pest extermination chemicals that are of low toxicity to humans and are applied in such a way that reduces the amount of over spray.
+In kitchen cupboards we use a gel rather than spray for food safety.
 We only use original manufactured chemicals.

 Are your chemicals safe for my pets?

 Yes, apart from birds or fish, we do a site assessment as we are going, we will cover up or move any fish or birds.
 If this is not possible, we feel it is safer to skip the direct area of birds or fish.
-We have not yet had a fatality of anyone’s fish or birds and we plan to keep it that way.
+We have not yet had a fatality of anyone’s fish or feathered family members and we plan to keep it that way.

 Do I need to empty my cupboards or move anything?

-No, with modern technologies and current chemical production methods, nothing needs to be moved, we have the right equipment and methods to work around everything in your home.
-In kitchen cupboards, we do not spray we use a gel which is discretely placed within the cupboards.
+No, with modern technologies and current chemical production methods, nothing needs to be moved prior to the pest control treatment, we have the right equipment and methods to work around everything in your home.
+In kitchen cupboards, we do not spray, we use a gel which is discretely placed within the cupboards.

 Will your gel contaminate my food?

-No. The gel is placed in discreet places where insects congregate such as hinges and cracks and crevices.
+No. The gel is placed in discreet places where bugs, insects and/or vermin congregate such as hinges and cracks and crevices.
 It is not placed close to your food.

-Does everything need to be washed after your treatment?
+Does everything need to be washed after your Pest treatment?

-As the chemicals we use are of low toxicity to humans everything does not need to be washed after a treatment, in fact this would then make the treatment ineffective.
+As the chemicals we use are of low toxicity to humans everything does not need to be washed after a treatment, in fact this would then make it ineffective.

 We can organise a carpet cleaner for you.
-We work closely with a carpet cleaner who is reliable and does a fantastic job at cleaning carpets.
-We work with this carpet cleaner to have your carpets cleaned first and then the pest control carried out.
+We work closely with a professional carpet cleaner who is reliable and does a fantastic job at cleaning carpets.
+We work with this cleaner to have your carpets sorted out first and then the pest control is carried out.